Iron Fist (character): Background

 Danny Rand was born in New York City.
-His father, Wendell Rand, as a young boy happened upon the mystical city of K'un-L'un.
-During his time in K'un-L'un, Wendell saved the life of the city's ruler, Lord Tuan, and was adopted as Tuan's son.
-However, Wendell eventually left K'un-L'un and became a wealthy entrepreneur in the United States.
-He married socialite Heather Duncan and had a child, Daniel.
-Wendell later organizes an expedition to again seek out K'un-L'un, taking his wife Heather, his business partner Harold Meachum and nine-year-old Danny.
+His father, Wendell Rand, discovered the city of K'un-L'un as a boy.
+During his time in K'un-Lun, Wendell saved the life of the city's ruler, Lord Tuan, and was adopted as Tuan's son.
+However, Wendell chose as an adult to leave.
+Becoming a wealthy entrepreneur, he marries socialite Heather Duncan.
+Wendell organizes an expedition to again seek out K'un-Lun, taking his wife Heather, his business partner Harold Meachum and nine-year-old Danny.
 During the journey up the mountain, Danny slips off the path, his tie-rope taking his mother and father with him.
 Meachum, who also loves Heather, forces Wendell to plunge to his death but offers to rescue Heather and Danny.
-She rejects his help.
-Heather and Danny come across a makeshift bridge that appears out of nowhere and are attacked by a pack of wolves.
-Heather throws herself on the wolves to save Danny and is killed even as archers from K'un-L'un attempt to save her.
-The archers take the grieving Danny to see Yu-Ti, the hooded ruler of K'un-L'un.
+When she rejects him, Meachum leaves her and Danny for dead.
+The pair come across a rope bridge that appears out of nowhere and are attacked by savage wolves.
+Heather sacrifices herself to save Danny even as archers from K'un-Lun attempt to save her.
+The archers take the grieving Danny to see their master, Yu-Ti.

 When Danny expresses his desire for vengeance, Yü-Ti apprentices him to Lei Kung the Thunderer, who teaches him martial arts.
 Danny proves to be the most gifted of Lei Kung's students.
-He toughens his fists by plunging them into buckets of sand, gravel, and rock.
-At 19, Danny is given the chance to attain the power of the Iron Fist by fighting and defeating the dragon Shou-Lao the Undying, who guards the molten heart that had been torn from its body.
+At 19, the young man is given the chance to attain the power of the Iron Fist by fighting and defeating the dragon Shou-Lao, who guards its disembodied molten heart.
 Guessing that the heart provides life energy to Shou-Lao through the dragon-shaped scar on its chest, Danny covers the scar with his own body and hangs on until Shou-Lao collapses and dies, in the process burning a dragon brand into his own chest.
-Having killed Shou-Lao, he enters its cave and plunges his fists into a brazier containing the creature's molten heart, emerging with the power of the Iron Fist.
+Having killed Shou-Lao, he enters its cave and plunges his fists into a brazier containing its heart, emerging with the power of the Iron Fist.
 It is later revealed that Danny is part of a long lineage of Iron Fists.

-When K'un-L'un reappears on Earth after 10 years, Danny leaves to find his father's killer.
+When K'un-Lun reappears on Earth after ten years, Danny turns down Yu-Ti's offer of immortality and a place among the city's monks to complete his mission of vengeance.
 Returning to New York, Danny Rand, dressed in the ceremonial garb of the Iron Fist, seeks out Harold Meachum, now head of Meachum Industries.
-After overcoming a number of attempts on his life, he confronts Meachum in his office, only to find the man legless—an amputation carried out when, after abandoning Danny and his mother, he was caught in heavy snow and his legs became frostbitten.
-Meachum accepts his fate and tells Iron Fist to kill him.
-Overcome with pity, Iron Fist walks away.
+After overcoming a number of attempts on his life, he confronts Meachum in his office, only to discover that Meachum is now an embittered amputee, having lost his legs to frostbite.
+Meachum threatens Danny with a gun and demands that he kill him, but a disgusted Danny leaves instead.
 At that moment Meachum is murdered by a mysterious ninja, and his daughter Joy blames Iron Fist for the death.